yonkov/ionicons/README.md

 <script src="https://unpkg.com/ionicons@5.2.3/dist/ionicons.js"></script>
 ```

+For more information on how to load the icons with a CDN, check Ionicons official [documentation)](https://ionicons.com/usage).

 ### Cross-browser Support
-The 5-th version of the icons work on all modern browsers (Chrome, Firefox, Safary, Opera, etc.) and has partial support for Internet Explorer.
+The 5-th version of the icons works great on all modern browsers (Chrome, Firefox, Safary, Opera, etc.) and has partial support for Internet Explorer.
 With a few small css tweaks it can be made to work flowlessly with Internet Explorer 11.
 If you want to display icons in outline version, you might need to add the following css:
 ```css
 /* IE 11 Ionicons fix */
 .ionicon-stroke-width {